Tenable Expands Generative AI Capabilities For Faster Attack Path Analysis And Mitigation Guidance

+(MENAFN- Dubai PR Network) Tenable Expands Generative AI Capabilities for Faster Attack Path Analysis and Mitigation Guidance

-(MENAFN- Mid-East) Enhancements to Tenable One platform enable customers to directly query AI engine and quickly reduce risk.
+Enhancements to Tenable One platform enable customers to directly query AI engine and quickly reduce risk

 These new AI capabilities enable virtually anyone in the security team to digest and take action on the most complex attack paths across various exposures to stay steps ahead of attackers.
 Added functionality includes: